idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_regression_surrogate.md

 !listing surrogates/polynomial_regression/normal_train.i block=Samplers

-The objects in blocks `Controls`, `MultiApps`, `Transfers` and `VectorPostprocessors` are responsible for managing the communication of the sub-applications, the execution of the sub-applications and the collection of the results.
+The objects in blocks `Controls`, `MultiApps`, `Transfers` and `VectorPostprocessors` are responsible for managing the communication between master and sub-applications, execution of the sub-applications and the collection of the results.
 For a more detailed description of these blocks see [examples/parameter_study.md] and [surrogate_training.md].

 !listing surrogates/polynomial_regression/normal_train.i block=MultiApps Controls Transfers VectorPostprocessors

-The next step in the process is to set up `Trainer` objects to generate the surrogate models from the available data.
+The next step is to set up two `Trainer` objects to generate the surrogate models from the available data.
 This can be done in the `Trainers` block.
-It is visible that both examples use the data from a `Sampler` and a `VectorPostprocessor`.
+It is visible that both examples use the data from `Sampler` and `VectorPostprocessor` objects.
 A polynomial chaos surrogate of order 8 and a polynomial regression surrogate with a polynomial of degree at most 4 is used in this study.
-The polynomial chaos trainer also needs knowledge about the underlying parameter distributions to be able to select matching polynomials.
+The [PolynomialChaosTrainer.md] also needs knowledge about the underlying parameter distributions to be able to select matching polynomials.

 As a last step in the training process, the important parameters of the trained surrogates are saved into `.rd` files.
-These files can be used to construct surrogate models again without the need to carry out the training process from the beginning.
+These files can be used to construct the surrogate models again without the need to carry out the training process from the beginning.

 !listing surrogates/polynomial_regression/normal_train.i block=Outputs